 Google Shopping has been around for nearly two decades as an integrated part of the company’s search engine.
 Since the last decade, it has grown as an alternative to standard e-commerce giants like Amazon, eBay and the websites of traditional retailers like Best Buy and Walmart by letting retailers list their direct website links and driving traffic to their own brand asset.
 Thus, removing the commission for any middlemen and letting customers search for individual products and price match.

 The Google Shopping platform was also the center of a historic €2.4 billion fine from the European Union in 2017 over Google’s prioritization of Shopping links in search results over competing price matching services.
-Finding it had systematically given prominence to its own shopping comparison service in results while also demoting rival comparison shopping services.
+Finding it had systematically given prominence to its own shopping comparison service in results while also demoting rival comparison services.

 Why is it a Smart Move from the Tech Giant?